Lyles College of Engineering

 Location: IT 502

-Class size will be limited to 16 students.
-Classes will include 30 minute lectures, 2-1/2 hours of hands on lab exercises.
+Class size will be limited to 14 students.
+Classes will include daily lectures, with hands on lab exercises.
 Students will work in pairs.
 Please see the weekly schedule below for more details.

 For more information, contact: